batiacosta/BallLauncherMobile/README.md

 # BallLauncherMobile

-A small mobile-friendly Unity game where you launch a ball in a Flappy-Bird-like style.
+A small mobile-friendly Unity game where you launch a ball in an Angry-birds like style.
 The project was updated to Unity 6 and is kept intentionally small so you can inspect the scripts, tweak physics, and export mobile builds quickly.

 ## Demo / Gameplay